nataliekbruno/Visiontransformer-paper/README.md

 **Future Directions**

-The complementary nature of MSAs and CNNs suggests potential for even more sophisticated hybrid architectures.
+The complementary nature of MSAs and CNNs suggests potential for even more hybrid architectures.
 The understanding of stage-wise processing behaviors could lead to more efficient network designs.
-Additionally, the insights about loss landscape characteristics could inform the development of better training methods for deep learning models.
+Additionally, the insights about loss landscape characteristics could inform the development of better training methods for AI models.

 ## Citation